 The parameters within which an airport may share local telephone service without becoming subject to the STS rules have not changed since the Airport Exemption [Rule] was adopted initially in 1987, codified in 1991, and amended in 1992.
-Therefore, so long as the County's sharing of local telephone service is related to the purpose of an airport (i.e., "the safe and efficient transportation of passengers and freight"), it will not be required to obtain a certificate of authority to provide shared tenant service from the Commission, or to comply with the Commission's regulations applicable to telephone companies or STS providers, such as the filing of tariffs of its rates and charges or the filing of annual reports at the Commission, given "there is no competition with no duplication of local exchange service by the LEC."
-Ex.
-240 at 18.
-(BR at 12-13).
+Therefore, so long as the County's sharing of local telephone service is related to the purpose of an airport (i.e., "the safe and efficient transportation of passengers and freight"), it will not be required to obtain a certificate of authority to provide shared tenant service from the Commission, or to comply with the Commission's regulations applicable to telephone companies or STS providers, such as the filing of tariffs of its rates and charges or the filing of annual reports at the Commission, given "there is no competition with [sic] no duplication of local exchange service by the LEC."

-The County argues that its shared airport system at MIA fully complies with those requirements, and the Commission should issue an order that the County's operation and provision of shared tenant services at MIA is exempt from the STS rules pursuant to applicable Florida Statutes and Commission rules.
-(County BR at 13)
+The County argues that its shared airport system at MIA fully complies with those requirements, and we should issue an order that the County's operation and provision of shared tenant services at MIA is exempt from the STS rules pursuant to applicable Florida Statutes and this Commission's rules.